11 Reasons for Feeling Trapped in a Relationship & Ways to Deal

 Even in the closest of relationships, space is something that must never be compromised on.

 Before you get into a relationship, it is advisable that you discuss this aspect with your partner.
-Personal space will help you and your partner relax in ways that they like within the defined limits of your relationship, of course.
+Personal space will help you and your partner relax in ways that suit you both within the defined limits of your relationship, of course.

 Giving yourself and your partner some space doesn’t mean that you don’t love each other.
-This is just a simple yet effective way of letting the two of you re-energize so that you bring the best of each other to the relationship.
+This is just a simple yet effective way to let the two of you re-energize so you can bring the best of each other to the relationship.

 If you are feeling trapped in a relationship, perhaps you aren’t getting enough of the space that you need.